SimonJackson24/AMSLPR/docs/production_readiness_assessment.md

-# AMSLPR Production Readiness Assessment
+# VisiGate Production Readiness Assessment

-This document provides a comprehensive assessment of the AMSLPR system's readiness for production deployment.
+This document provides a comprehensive assessment of the VisiGate system's readiness for production deployment.
 It evaluates key aspects of the system against production-grade standards and provides recommendations for any remaining improvements.

 ## Assessment Summary